stonecharioteer/blog/_drafts/no-a-vm-is-not-enough.md

 I do not compromise on this.
 Give me a machine running Linux, preferably Ubuntu, Debian or Fedora.
-Bonus points if I can bring my own device, and use my own choice of distroy.
+Bonus points if I can bring my own device, and use my own choice of distro.
 I will be impressed if you have your own distro that you locally maintain, with software registries and all.

 ## So what, use a Virtual Machine